feldroop/query-distributor/README.md

 # query-distributor

 This is a command line program that reads the output of the [raptor](https://github.com/seqan/raptor) search command and a .fastq query file.
 It then creates a .fastq file for every genome bin of the raptor output.
-That file will contain the reads from the .fastq query file that were classified (according to the raptor output) its respective bin.
+That file will contain the reads from the .fastq query file that were classified (according to the raptor output) to its respective bin.

 ## Usage